jciccio/react-table-with-csv-download/README.md

 | caseInsensitive | boolean |N| do searches without casing|

 # What's new
+v0.5.8
+ * UTF-8 CSV download support

+v0.5.7
+ * Fixed issue introduced in 5.6 (sorry about that)

 v0.5.5
 * Added prop feature (topPagination) to show pagination at top.